Unsupervised Monocular Road Segmentation for Autonomous Driving via Scene Geometry: Introduction

 In the second stage, the model is refined through temporal consistency constraints.
 Corresponding feature points are extracted and matched for pairs of consecutive frames, ensuring that pixels representing the same physical location across frames receive consistent labels.
 This step mitigates temporal inconsistencies in segmentation and improves model robustness.

 The framework is model-agnostic and can be integrated with any segmentation architecture.
 In this study, we employ a lightweight CNN to enable efficient computation while maintaining high segmentation accuracy.
-The overall framework of the proposed approach is illustrated in \cref{fig:one}, which depicts both the initial training phase and the subsequent refinement using temporal consistency constraints.
-In summary, our contributions are as follows: \begin{itemize} \item We leverage camera calibration and scene geometry to automatically generate weak labels, providing an initial structured signal for road vs. non-road segmentation. \item We introduce a mutual information–based temporal consistency loss that enforces stable predictions across consecutive frames by tracking local feature points. \item Our method achieves an IoU of 0.84 on the Cityscapes validation set, narrowing the gap to fine-tuned models (0.91 IoU), while requiring no labeled data. \item The framework is computationally lightweight, model-agnostic, and easily extendable to large-scale and dynamic autonomous driving scenarios. \end{itemize}
+The overall framework of the proposed approach is illustrated in figure \ref{figone}, which depicts both the initial training phase and the subsequent refinement using temporal consistency constraints.
+In summary, our contributions are as follows: \begin{itemize} \item We leverage scene geometry and camera calibration to adaptively generate weak labels, providing an initial structured signal for road vs. non-road segmentation.
+The weak labels for the road are adaptively adjusted based on the ego-vehicle's speed.

+\item We introduce a mutual information–based temporal consistency loss that enforces stable predictions across consecutive frames by tracking local feature points. \item Our method achieves an IoU of 0.87 on the Cityscapes validation set, narrowing the gap to fine-tuned models (0.91 IoU), while requiring no labeled data. \item The framework is computationally lightweight, model-agnostic, and easily extendable to large-scale and dynamic autonomous driving scenarios. \end{itemize}